lucasjellema/company-timeline/architecture.md

   - **Splitter Controller**: Manages the resizable split-view layout.
 Uses a throttled `requestAnimationFrame` loop to notify the `TimelineRenderer` of size changes, ensuring smooth 60fps responsive scaling.
   - **Tab Switching**: Toggles between "Events" list and "Map" view.
   - **Drill Down State**: Manages the `activeL0Category` state.
 Filters the raw dataset dynamically before passing it to the Layout Engine when a category is selected.
+  - **Extreme Focus State**: Handles event double-clicks to enter a focused mode.
+Calculates the precise zoom domain for the event and collapses all unrelated Level 0 and Level 1 groups to minimize visual noise.

 ### 2. Layout Engine (`layout-engine.js`)
 - **Responsibility**: transform raw CSV data into a structured, visualizable layout.